 Keeping yourself occupied is the easiest way to unlearn old habits and routines.
 Part of your plan of action should include the slices of time you would otherwise spend smoking or using delta-8 to get high.

-Rely on Friends
+5. Rely on a Friend

 If the cravings are particularly intense, it may not hurt to lean on friends to help you through this.
 Whatever you’re doing, you need to stay busy, so interact with more of your colleagues and acquaintances to make that a more likely option.